zowe/docs-site/docs/user-guide/install-zos.md

 # Zowe server-side installation overview

-When you install Zowe&trade; on z/OS, you install the following two parts:
+Installation of Zowe&trade; server-side components on z/OS, consists of the following two parts:

-1. The Zowe runtime, which consists of a number of components including:
+* **The Zowe runtime**, which consists of the following components:
    - Zowe Application Framework
    - Zowe API Mediation Layer
    - Z Secure Services (ZSS)

-2. The Zowe Cross Memory Server, also known as ZIS, which is an APF authorized server application that provides privileged services to Zowe in a secure manner.
+* **The Zowe Cross Memory Server (ZIS)**
+ An APF authorized server application that provides privileged services to Zowe in a secure manner.

+:::notes
-Zowe provides the ability for some of its unix components to be run not under USS, but as a container, see [Installing Zowe Containers](k8s-introduction.md).
+* Zowe offers the possibility to run some of its Unix components in a container rather than under USS.
+For more information, see [Installing Zowe Containers](k8s-introduction.md).

-If you want to configure Zowe for high availability, see [High Availability overview](zowe-ha-overview.md) for instructions.
+* Zowe also offers the option of configuration for high availability.
+For more information, see [High Availability overview](zowe-ha-overview.md).

 ## Roles and responsibilities for server-side component installation

+To avoid interuptions in the installation of Zowe&trade; server-side components, it is useful to be aware of the roles required to perform various tasks in the installation and configuration process.

 ### Security administrator

-To configure Zowe security for production environments, it is likely that your organization's security administrator will be required to perform various tasks.
+To configure Zowe security for production environments, it is likely that your organization's security administrator will be required to perform specific tasks.
 For more information, see [Addressing security requirements](./address-security-requirements#tasks-performed-by-your-security-administrator).

 ### Storage administrator

-Before starting installation, notify the storage administrator to reserve enough space for USS, directory storage space, and any other storage requrements to install Zowe.
-For more information , see [Addresing storage requirements](./address-storage-requirements.md).
+Before starting installation, notify your storage administrator to reserve the required space for USS, directory storage space, and any other storage requrements to install Zowe.
+For more information, see [Addressing storage requirements](./address-storage-requirements.md).

 ### Network administrator